 Many people from Poland, or countries in the region, commute simply by car.
-There is also a seasonal coach.
+There are also a seasonal coaches.

 You can also reach Zadar from Split – it will take us about 3 hours by bus.
-You can fly to Split by Wizzair from Warsaw and Katowice, as well as by the aforementioned ‘LOT for holidays’.
-To Split there are also many flights from other countries (Wizzair, Easyjet and regular lines).
+You can fly to Split mostly by Wizzair, Easyjet and regular lines.

 Warning!
-Article from the end of August 2020.
+Article updated in July 2021.
 As soon as there are changes and new connections, it will be updated.

 How to get from the airport?